nvi-inc/fs-vgos/fs-vgos.md

 ```

 > Old Server:
-> The response values should be '0x0941'.
+> The response values should be `0x0941`.
 >
 > New Server:
-> The response values should be '0x0f41'.
+> The response values should be `0x0f41`.

-If the response is to not correct for any RDBEs, refer to [Setup of
+If the response is to not correct for any RDBEs, refer to
-RDBEs from a cold start] in the appendix.
+[Setup of RDBEs from a cold start] in the appendix.

 Check Mark 6 Status
 -------------------

-From the Field System, check the Mark 6s
+From the Field System, check the Mark6s

 ```fs
 mk6=dts_id